Gay

 way of giving us a Prozac/MDMA high.

-of the earth, June 21 is the winter solstice — the
+earth, June 21 is the winter solstice — the shortest day

-shortest day of the year.
+of the year.
 Less light equals less serotonin.
+Less serotonin

-out.
-Globally and pineally speaking, the summer/winter solstice
+and pineally speaking, the summer/winter solstice is Worldwide

-is Worldwide Manic Depression Day — high in one hemisphere,
+Manic Depression Day — high in one hemisphere, low in the

-is out.
-Business contracts involving anyone below the Tropic of Capricorn
+Fuego is out.
+Business contracts involving anyone below the Tropic

 We will be giddy, they'll be cranky.